brianglass/anastasis/files/kontakion_32.md

 And united things on earth with things in heaven,
 You were taken up in glory, Christ our God,
-In no way parted, but remaining inseparable, you cried to those who loved you, Â‘I am with you and there is no one against you.Â’
+In no way parted, but remaining inseparable, you cried to those who loved you, ‘I am with you and there is no one against you.’

 **